reefab/Projo/README.md

 A server and mobile web app I made to control my video projector without a remote.

-I can now switch the projector on/off, navigate the menu and blank the screen using my phone (or other web-enabled device).
+I can now switch the projector on/off, easily set the 3d mode, navigate the menu and blank the screen using my phone (or other web-enabled device).

 My current setup is a [Benq